 Note: You can opt to turn your audio notification off in your Messenger settings.

 The browser tab title will also change, to help them know they've received a reply if they they are on another tab at the time.

 Message 'Seen' states (read receipts)

 These help manage your customers’ expectations about when they should expect a response.
 When a customer starts a new conversation, their message is marked as ‘Not yet seen’.
 The message won’t be marked as ‘Seen’ until a teammate starts typing a reply to the customer.
-This rule means your team can view new conversations (as well as assign them or add notes), without impacting customers’ expectations.
+This means your team can view, assign or add notes to new conversations without impacting your customers’ expectations.